November 22, 2024 - DataVisor

 Card skimming

-Fraudsters use devices attached to points of service to capture card details from unsuspecting victims.
+Fraudsters use devices attached to points of service to capture card details from unsuspecting victims to commit credit card fraud.
 These details are then used to make unauthorized purchases or sold on the dark web.
 Fraud rings will work together to attach and operate these devices.

 Phishing scams